treeman/why_cryptocurrencies/README.md

 # Styling

-* Able to tag sans-serif fonts (see how does cryptocurrencies work?)
-* Book title to the side
-* Simple nav links to the side
-* Use small caps somewhere?
-* Left/right links at the side of the screen
-* Offset bottom links to be below article?

 * Link bullet points break in proximity to sidenotes
 * Quotes
 * Images
+* Left/right links at the side of the screen

 * Code
   see https://beautifulracket.com/